Hussam Abu Safiya: Gaza war and hospital sieges

 Following the outbreak of the Gaza war in October 2023, Kamal Adwan Hospital began to experience multiple sieges by the Israel Defence Forces, beginning in December 2023.
 Due to frequent bombardments, Abu Safiya and his family moved into the hospital on a permanent basis.
 Despite a shortage of supplies and power, Abu Safiya was able to increase the hospital's capacity from 120 to 200 beds during the war.
-The IDF accused Kamal Adwan of sheltering members of Hamas, and Abu Safiya was interrogated on at least four occasions by Israeli soldiers.
+The IDF accused Kamal Adwan of sheltering members of Hamas, and Abu Safiya was interrogated by Israeli soldiers on at least four occasions.

 Kamal Adwan Hospital became subject to sieges by the IDF in December 2023 and May 2024.
 In October 2024, the hospital came under almost constant bombardment that lasted until December 2024.
 On 25 October, Abu Safiya was briefly arrested and detained before being released; on that same day, his 15-year-old son Ibrahim was killed in a drone strike on the hospital's entrance.
-Aerial footage was subsequently released of Abu Safiya performing funeral rites for Ibrahim in the hospital's courtyard.
+Aerial footage was subsequently released of Abu Safiya performing funeral rites for Ibrahim in the hospital's courtyard, and he was buried near a wall therein.
 Between November 2024 and his arrest the following month, Abu Safiya began documenting daily life at the hospital on Instagram.

 On 23 November 2024, Abu Safiya was injured by a drone strike on the hospital while walking into his office after completing surgery.
 He sustained six shrapnel wounds to his leg.

 Abu Safiya and his family declined offers from Israeli forces to leave Kamal Adwan Hospital prior to its evacuation.
+Abu Safiya said that after during one of this interrogations by Israeli forces he assured them, "there were only patients inside the hospital," and with the severe shortage of doctors he could not abandon the patients.
+Kamal Adwan was one of the last still functioning hospitals in the north of the Gaza Strip before Abu Safiya's abduction by Israeli forces and its forcible evacuation.